May 19 - June 6

 Join us for The Conducting Institute’s Summer Program, where students of all levels will explore the art and craft of orchestral conducting in a rigorous and encouraging setting, focused on teaching the fundamentals and establishing a solid foundation in this art form, both in classroom sessions and in front of orchestral ensembles.

-The Summer Program aims to provide a comprehensive educational experience for both beginning and in-training conductors.
-Consisting of extensive classes and hands-on Lab Orchestra sessions, the three-week program will cover thoroughly such topics as:
+The summer’s Introductory Program aims to provide a comprehensive educational experience for beginning conductors.
+Consisting of extensive classes and hands-on Lab Ensemble sessions, the three-week program will cover thoroughly such topics as:

 Schedule